Treatments

 Radial Pressure Wave Therapy

-Radial Pressure Wave Therapy (RPWT), commonly referred to as Radial Shockwave Therapy, is a non-surgical treatment device used to treat superficial musculoskeletal disorders.
-Unlike extracorporeal shockwave therapy, RPWT uses lower amplitude pressure waves to stimulate blood flow to the affected areas.
+Radial Pressure Wave Therapy (RPWT) is a non-invasive, non-surgical therapy for musculoskeletal disorders.
+RPWT utilises mechanical pressure waves to stimulate blood flow and promote healing in the affected areas.
 It also increases the metabolic activity of the affected muscles.
+RPWT has become increasingly popular because of its effectiveness and minimal side effects in treating muscular pain, such as trigger points or muscle strains.

 Extracorporeal Shockwave Therapy at Straits Podiatry